iitis/comment-on-spatial-search/README.md

 julia single_case.jl
 julia plotter.jl
 ```
-The first one generates data which are stored in `data`.
+The first line generates data which are stored in `data`.
 The latter command generates the plot.